kirstin/kirstinheidler.co.uk/_includes/profile.md

 Coming from a background in counselling training, mediation practices and large-group facilitation, combined with strong analytical and reflective skills from a previous career in software engineering.

+Counselling and relationship support in Wales online (and in person by arrangement).

 _I help individuals and groups navigate difficult relational dynamics._

 [Book a Free Discovery Call ›](https://cal.eu/kirstinheidler){: .t30 .button .radius target="_blank" rel="noopener"}